ednapiranha/app-day-demo/README.md

 ## Current Known Limitations

-Firefox is in the process of supporting h264 so the videos will only play in desktop Firefox if you have Flash installed (for the time being).
+Firefox is in the process of supporting h264 so the videos will only play in desktop Firefox if you have Flash installed.

+Firefox Simulator will embed the video but not play it correctly for the time being.

 ## Additional Resources